How to Buy a Resale Condo in Singapore (2026): Costs, Stamp Duty and Step-by-Step Guide

 Working out your finances to understand your budget

-The amount money that you can potentially borrow depends on your creditworthiness and the Loan-To-Value limit imposed by the Monetary Authority of Singapore.
-You can expect to obtain up to 75% of the property price on your first housing loan but this is subjected to the loan tenure.
-Additionally, there is the Total Debt Servicing Ratio (TDSR) to consider as it allows you to utilize up to 60% of your salary on debt repayment.
-However, if you are purchasing an Executive Condominium, the TDSR will be limited to up to 30% of your salary.
+The amount of money that you can potentially borrow depends on your creditworthiness and the Loan-To-Value (LTV) limit imposed by the Monetary Authority of Singapore.
+You can expect to obtain up to 75% of the property price on your first housing loan, but this is subject to the loan tenure.
+If your loan tenure runs beyond 30 years, or extends past the age of 65, the LTV limit on a first loan drops to 55%.
+Additionally, there is the Total Debt Servicing Ratio (TDSR) to consider: your total monthly debt repayments cannot exceed 55% of your gross monthly income.
+When the bank works out your TDSR, it stress-tests your home loan at an interest rate floor of 4%, not the actual rate you are offered, so it pays to leave some headroom.

 Moreover, there is a minimum cash down payment that one has to take note of.
-This cannot be made from either your own funds or from your CPF account, so you have to ensure that you have sufficient cash.
+This portion cannot be paid from your CPF account, so you have to ensure that you have sufficient cash on hand.

 With reference to the financing that you are able to obtain, your real estate agent will be better able to narrow down properties that will best meet your budget.